jasonbian97/Deep-Q-Learning-Atari-Pytorch/README.md

 -[x] Fix eps manager(change final state from 0.1 to 0.01); add evaluation step in the training loop; write test result into gif; update Target_Net according to the # of actions instead of # of updates.

--[x] Rewrite image preprocessing class to tackle with more general game input.(crop at (34,0,160,160)
+Rewrite image preprocessing class to tackle with more general game input.(crop at (34,0,160,160)

 -[ ] Write validation script on heldout sets.
 Load models and heldout sets, track average max Q value on heldout sets.
 (NOTE: load and test models in time sequence indicated by the name of model file.)

--[ ] Test two more Atari games.
+-[ ] Design experiment table.
+Test two more Atari games.
 Give average performance(reward) and write .gif file.
 Store other figures & model for writing final report.

 -[ ] Implement policy gradient for Atari games.
 [TBD]